-At the same time, side letters are becoming more common and complex, and firms face heightened regulatory scrutiny.
-Both factors increase the importance of having effective methods to ensure contractual compliance.
+Unfortunately, while immature compliance programs persist, side letters are becoming more common and complex, and firms are facing heightened regulatory scrutiny.
+Both factors increase the importance of effective methods to ensure regulatory and contractual compliance.

-It benefits asset managers to review the solutions and processes they use to track and comply with fund obligations.
+Private fund managers should review the legal tech solutions and processes they use to track and comply with fund obligations.
 They may have an immature and reactive obligation management program with significant room for improvement.

 - Using manual and repetitive processes